Himither/Xcellent/README.md

 <h1 align="center"> Xcellent </h1>

-Adjustable timeline width, hide ads, hide stuff, show stuff only on hover & more
+Adjustable timeline width, hide ads, grok and other elements, show certain elements only on hover & more

 > [!IMPORTANT]
 > **For this installation link to work the stylus browser extension is necessary**